Qaqarot/qaqarot-tutorials/README.md

 Here we provide tutorials on ipython.
 It is easy to learn quantum computing by checking code on python.

-step1. basic operation of quantum logic gate
+step1. operation of quantum logic gate
 --------------------

 001. <a href="tutorial/001_basic_circuit.ipynb">basic 1qubit operation</a>